ygjiyn/arglink_project/README.md

 The core functions are:

+- `attach_argkit_meta_info`: A decorator factory function.
+    Use it to add attributes used in this package.
+    It only attaches attributes used by this package to the object.
+    See the following example for its usage.
 - `analyze_callable_args`: Analyze the arguments of the definition of a callable.
 - `add_callable_args_to_parser_args`: Add parser arguments
     according to the definition of a callable.